r5196/CIS5730-project/Phase 3 writeup.md

 2. **Task 3.2 adds updateOrg method in data manager class.
 The task also changes main() method in user interface by adding change password method.
 Finally the task adds /updateOrg endpoint in api.js.**

 3.
 4. **Task 3.4 adds makeDonation methond in DataManager class and makeDonations() in UserInterface class.
-MakeDonations() methods deals with situation when fund id and contributor id are not existed, donation amount is less than 0 or is not a number, allowing users to retry. makedonation_test file is also added to test all features for makedonation function.**
+MakeDonations() methods deals with normal donation process and also situations when fund id and contributor id are not existed, donation amount is less than 0 or is not a number, all inputs are null, etc. During these situations, users are allowed to retry. makedonation_test file is also added to test all features for makedonation function.**